HotaruBlaze/NSO-RPC-Docker/Readme.md

 1. Restart Webcord via `File > Relaunch`.

-1. Open Chrome Dev Tools in Webcord by pressing `Ctrl + Shift + I`, and then select console, and type `allow pasting`
+1. Open Chrome Dev Tools in Webcord by pressing `Ctrl + Shift + I`, and then click on `Console`.

 1. Now paste the contents of `webcord-hook.js` into the console and press Enter.
 (This script can also be found on arRPC's repo [here](https://github.com/OpenAsar/arrpc/blob/main/examples/bridge_mod.js)).

-   **NOTE**: To be able to paste, you might need to use KasmVNC's Clipboard feature by clicking on the little arrow on the left of the screen, then clicking on "Clipboard" and pasting the `webcord-hook.js` contents inside the text box that shows up, before you're able to paste it on the console.
+   **NOTE 1**: To be able to paste, you might need to use KasmVNC's Clipboard feature by clicking on the little arrow on the left of the screen, then clicking on "Clipboard" and pasting the `webcord-hook.js` contents inside the text box that shows up, before you're able to paste it on the console.

+   **NOTE 2**: The first time you try to paste on Chrome's console, you might need to type `allow pasting` first.

 **You should now be fully setup and should see Switch RPC presence on your account.**